wibo-pipping/udacity_data_scientist_capstone/README.md

 After giving the candle stick visualisation a go with Flask+Plotly it became clear that the webrendering template for Flask was lacking support for the candle stick graph.
 This required an approach to pre-render the full webpage or build a full backend server setup.
 This was outside of the scope of the current project, as the ML part also would requier some attention soon.
 This led to the decision of exposing the results as a line + scatter plot instead.

-### Getting the data through APIs
-For the data APIs I explored both [Quandl](https://www.quandl.com/) and [Yahoo!
-Finance](https://finance.yahoo.com/), both through the python packages available online.
-The Yahoo had my preference as it didn't require a log in, reducing the need to come up with a way to hide these and it allowed my app to be open on the internet without the need for others that want to use it to register.

-Right around the time I was ready to start implementing the API, Yahoo updated the response of their API, breaking all the API calls and resulting in error messages on download.
-Luckily the python package is well maintained and it was updated quickly.

 ### Forcasting analysis
 - For the forecasting of the stock prices the [facebook prophet](https://pypi.org/project/fbprophet/) package was used.